Stamford, Connecticut Read Guide >

-Now that you know that a move to Stanford will cost you, check your bank account to ensure that you have enough money to cover the security deposit, and at the very least, the first month’s rent.
+Check your bank account to ensure that you have enough money to cover the security deposit, and at the very least, the first month’s rent.
 Your landlord will almost certainly require these items, in addition to running a background check, a credit check, and possibly, asking for a reference or two.
 Make sure these little details are in order before setting out on your search for apartments in Stanford.
 If your credit is bad, you might need a guarantor or consignee with good credit to help you secure an apartment.
-Finding such a person has never been the easiest of tasks since few people are willing to stake their reputation on another person’s good behavior.

 Make a List, Check it Twice

 Before you hit the road in your search for rental properties, create a list of the essentials you will expect in your new apartment.
 The vacancy rate for rental homes in Stamford is only 4%, meaning the competition for really good apartments will be high.
 Creating a list of the things that matter the most to you will help you make the right decision when you finally find an apartment that looks just right.
 More than likely, you might not find an apartment with all of the qualities you have listed, but one that has most of your requirements will work just fine.
-If you have small children, some of your priorities might include the availability of amenities like daycare, good schools, a safe neighborhood, other families with small children, and so on.
 As an added benefit, this list will help your real estate agent (if you are using one) narrow down the search for your ideal apartment.

 The exact location where you end up in Stamford will affect your overall perception of the city.
-Those living by the water have a different view than those living inland, while those living in the more exclusive part of town also have a different perception.
-Here is an overview of some of Stamford's residential neighborhoods, with the rental prices delineated by a $ sign, on a scale of $ to $$$$$.
+Those living by the water have a different view than those living inland.
+Here is an overview of some of Stamford's residential neighborhoods.

-Springdale: This is an eclectic community with a mixture of families, college students, sales and service professionals, executives, and those in the manufacturing sector.
-The availability of small studios and small apartment buildings makes it very popular among the college crowd.
-The majority of Springdale residents own a car and the commute to work is generally between 15 and 30 minutes.$$$
+Springdale: Large availability of small studios and small apartment buildings.
+The majority of Springdale residents own a car and the commute to work is generally between 15 and 30 minutes.

 Apartment List is your go-to rental site for your apartment search.
 Browse thousands of new listings every day to give you the largest selection of cheap 1 bedroom, 2 bedroom and 3 bedroom apartments for rent in Stamford.
 Find studios, condos, townhomes, and homes in your favorite neighborhoods.
 You can search for all utilities paid apartments, and pet-friendly homes with the tap of a button.
 With more available listings than Craigslist, you're sure to find a house for rent on Apartment List.